ComputingTeachers/subjectKnowledge/_writeup.md

  What have you learned from doing this study?
  How can the information be useful to others?
  If you repeated the study, what would you do differently?

+---

+Dont ask "why", but ask who, when (timefram), how (mehtod) Succes/ not scucess

+Aims /= methodolgy

+Aims = raise points
+Objective identify steps

+Objectves == how to get to aim

+Who made "comments" D2 descriptors

+QA (know to do these things)
+Module specificaitons
+External examiners
+Learning and teaching stratergy

+"What" is you rintervantion

+Research focus need to be lifted up

+Graduate attributes - know what they do/donot know (higher educaiton oeprates)

+Wont desctroy until grades
+not shared on public platform